 Step 1: Install the RTMP Streamer Actor

-Before setting up the stream URL and stream key inputs of RTMP Streamer, you should set up the other parameters:
+Before setting up the 'stream URL' and 'stream key' input properties of the RTMP Streamer actor, you should set up the other inputs:

 a/v mode: Leave it set to both.
-(Eventually, we'll allow you to stream just video or just audio, but for now, don't change this input.)
+(Eventually, we'll allow you to stream just video or just audio, but for now, don't change this input property.)

-audio source: For the moment, RTMP Streamer accepts audio only from a normal audio input device on your computer.
-To choose a source, simply click on this input – a popup menu with all the available audio devices will appear.
+audio source: For the moment, the RTMP Streamer actor accepts audio only from a normal audio input device on your computer.
+To choose a source, simply click on this input property – a popup menu with all the available audio devices will appear.

 On Windows, you can choose the system audio output as the audio input source.
 On macOS, you need to do a workaround to create an "aggregate audio device".
-This article explains how to do this for OBS; you can follow the same procedure for RTMP Streamer.
+This article explains how to do this for OBS; you can follow the same procedure for the RTMP Streamer actor.

-logging: This input should remain set to none unless Troikatronix support instructs you to change this setting to aid in a technical support issue.
+logging: This input property should remain set to none unless TroikaTronix support instructs you to change this setting to aid in a technical support issue.
 The setting change only takes effect after restarting Isadora.

-broadcast: Once you've set the 'server url' and 'stream key' inputs, you can turn this input 'on' to start streaming, and turn it 'off' to stop.
+broadcast: Once you've set the 'server url' and 'stream key' input properties, you can turn this input 'on' to start streaming, and turn it 'off' to stop.

 Step 3: Set the Server URL and Stream Key

-To use RTMP Streamer, you need two things from your streaming service: the stream ingestion URL and the stream key.
+To use the RTMP Streamer actor, you need two things from your streaming service: the stream ingestion URL and the stream key.

 These articles outline how to find these values for YouTube, Twitch, and Facebook.